gofractally/psibase/doc/psidk/src/development/services/action-scripts.md

 To accomplish this, the following steps would be required:
 1. create@token-sys: Create a new token
 2. Look up the nft created by the token contract that represents ownership of the new token
-3. debit@nft-sys: Debit the token nft
+3. debit@nft: Debit the token nft
 4. Look up how much a new symbol costs
 5. credit@token-sys: Send the cost of a new symbol to the symbol contract
 6. create@symbol-sys: Tell the symbol contract to create a new symbol (it will debit the tokens sent in the previous step)
 7. Look up the NFT generated that represents the ownership of the new symbol
-8. debit@nft-sys: Debit the symbol NFT
+8. debit@nft: Debit the symbol NFT
-9. credit@nft-sys: Transfer the symbol NFT back to the symbol contract
+9. credit@nft: Transfer the symbol NFT back to the symbol contract
 10. Look up the ID of the newly created token
 11. mapToken@symbol: Map the symbol to the new token ID